Bobby Clark (juvenile actor)

 Robert Dwain Clark (November 13, 1944 – November 14, 2021) was an American child actor.

 Career

 Clark appeared in the movies Invasion of the Body Snatchers, Ransom!, Gun Duel in Durango, Rebel in Town, The Happy Road, Bring Your Smile Along, and The Ten Commandments.

 He was a regular in the syndicated 1957–1958 television series, Casey Jones, playing Casey Junior.
 The series starred Alan Hale Jr. in the title role.

 Clark made a guest appearance on Perry Mason as the title character in the 1958 episode, "The Case of the Pint-Sized Client".
 He also appeared in episodes of Alfred Hitchcock Presents, The Loretta Young Show, The Americans (a drama of the American Civil War), Lassie, General Electric Theater, Ford Theatre, Gunsmoke, Studio 57, The Pepsi-Cola Playhouse, Screen Directors Playhouse, Climax!, Front Row Center, Dick Powell's Zane Grey Theatre, Northwest Passage, Crossroads, and Bachelor Father.

+After his career in front of the camera, he worked as a stage actor in Southern California and later in Ferndale, California.